Human Keys – How They Work and Why They’re the Future of Secure Digital Identity

 - The threshold mechanism ensures that no single node has control over key generation, making it distributed.

-- This process is one-way; the original input can't be derived from the output.
+- This process is one-way; the original input can't be derived from the output, given the huge randomness

 - Honest contribution of nodes are verifiable through zero knowledge proofs, ensuring integrity of the network